Dragon's Lair

 - 0 % negative mentions

 The atmosphere of the game is characterized by fantastic animation and an epic soundtrack, both of which enhance the enchanting experience.
-Players appreciate the iconic characters and creatively designed rooms, which present a range of challenges that evoke a spectrum of emotions from mild frustration to intense engagement.
+Players appreciate the iconic characters and creatively designed rooms, which present a range of challenges that evoke a mix of frustration and engagement.

 “Fantastic animation (which is to be expected from Don Bluth) that looks even better on a modern screen, epic soundtrack, iconic characters, creative rooms and obstacles that are challenging on a scale ranging from a blink of frustration to nearly slamming the keyboard against the nearest object, and an overall enchanting atmosphere.”